‘What Goes On’ was one of John Lennon’s early songs, written before the group had a recording contract and never performed live.

 It wasn’t released until 1965’s Rubber Soul, where it was issued, uniquely, with a Lennon-McCartney-Starkey credit.

-The Beatles played the song to George Martin on 5 March 1963, although it remained unrecorded at that time.
-Two years later it was resurrected as Starr's vocal spot on the group's sixth album.
-A demo was reportedly recorded by McCartney, though has yet to appear either commercially or as a bootleg.
+The Beatles played ‘What Goes On’ to George Martin on 5 March 1963, although it remained unrecorded at that time.
+Two years later it was resurrected as Starr’s vocal spot on the group’s sixth album.
+A demo was also reportedly recorded by Paul McCartney, though has yet to appear either commercially or as a bootleg.